 We were right on the beach behind the mainstage.

 You could see all the butts and empty baggies.

 Nobody cared.
 Everyone looked like

 big sea turtles tossing sand over their eggs.

 Some of them were waist-deep in the shallows,

 making sure nobody overdosed and

-I knew it wasn’t going to be exactly like they said,
+I knew it wasn’t going to be exactly the way

-but the whole time I could see those lights
+but all I could focus on were those lights

 “He finished on my thigh of all places.